 Although we base these forward-looking statements on assumptions that we believe are reasonable when made, we caution you that forward-looking statements are not guarantees of future performance and that our actual results of operations, financial condition and liquidity and developments in the industries in which we operate may differ materially from those made in or suggested by the forward-looking statements contained herein.
-In addition, even if our results of operations, financial condition and liquidity and the development of the industries in which we operate are consistent with the forward-looking statements contained in this document, those results or developments may not be indicative of results or developments in subsequent periods.
+In addition, even if our results of operations, financial condition and liquidity and the development of the industries in which we operate are consistent with the forward-looking statements contained herein.
+In addition, even if our results or developments in subsequent periods.
 Given these risks and uncertainties, you are cautioned not to place undue reliance on these forward-looking statements.
-Any forward-looking statements that we make herein speak only as of the date of those statements, and we undertake no obligation to update those statements or to publicly announce the results of any revisions to any of those statements to reflect future events or developments.
+Any forward-looking statements or to publicly announce the results of any revisions to any of those statements to reflect future events or developments.
 Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, unless expressed as such, and should only be viewed as historical data.
-When used in this report, the words "anticipate", "believe", "estimate", "plan", "intend", "foresee", "may", "could", "will", "likely" or "expect" or words of similar import are intended to identify some, but not all of, such forward-looking statements.
+When used in this report, the words "anticipate", "believe", "estimate", "plan", "intend", "foresee", "may", "could", "will", "likely" or "expect" or words of similar import are intended to identify some, but not all, such forward-looking statements.
 For further discussion of certain of the matters described above and other risks and uncertainties, see "Risk Factors" in Item 1A of this Form 10-K Annual Report.

-As used in this Form 10-K Annual Report, unless otherwise indicated, the terms the "Company", "we", "our" and "us" refer to Ultralife Corporation ("Ultralife") and includes our wholly-owned subsidiaries, ABLE New Energy Co., Limited and its wholly-owned subsidiary ABLE New Energy Co., Ltd; Ultralife UK LTD and its wholly-owned subsidiary, Accutronics Ltd; Ultralife Batteries (UK) Ltd.; Southwest Electronic Energy Corporation and its wholly-owned subsidiary, CLB, INC.; and our majority-owned joint venture Ultralife Batteries India Private Limited.
+As used in this Form 10-K Annual Report, unless otherwise indicated, the terms the "Company", "we", "our" and "us" refer to Ultralife Corporation ("Ultralife") and include our wholly-owned subsidiaries, ABLE New Energy Co., Limited and its wholly-owned subsidiary, ABLE New Energy Co., Ltd; Ultralife UK LTD and its wholly-owned subsidiary, Accutronics Ltd; Ultralife Batteries (UK) Ltd.; Southwest Electronic Energy Corporation and its wholly-owned subsidiary, CLB, INC.; Ultralife Excell Holding Corp. ("UEHC"); Ultralife Canada Holding Corp. ("UCHC," wholly owned by UEHC); Excell Battery Canada ULC (wholly owned by UCHC); 1336902 B.C.
+Unlimited Liability Company ("1336902 B.C.", wholly owned by UCHC); Excell Batteries India Private Limited.